LRYMND/v-link/README.md

 ![TITLE IMAGE](repo/media/title2.jpg?raw=true "Title")

-This is a react web-app to run natively on a RaspberryPi.
-It's providing a fully functioning Carplay/AndroidAuto integration as well as an interface for canbus and linbus.
+This is a react web-app to run natively on Mac/Linux and therefore also on a RaspberryPi.
+It's providing a fully functioning Carplay/AndroidAuto integration, an interface for canbus and linbus as well as an ADC to connect external sensors like a Bosch 0 261 340 482.
 The app is intended for Volvo P-chassis with a T5 engine (C30, V50, V70 II).
 However, the canbus codes can be easily adjusted with an exposed settings file in order to change the data.

 ![PAGES IMAGE](repo/media/pages.jpg?raw=true "Pages")